ArsenGabrielyan/webDevPractics/README.md

-# JS Exercises I Did
+# HTML, CSS, Bootstrap and JS Exercises I Did

-This is a List of Exercises I Did in JS.

 * Count How Many Trues in Array Has
 * Find String, That Contains Numbers in Array